USS Mirth

 USS Mirth (AM-265) was an built for the United States Navy during World War II and in commission from 1944 to 1945.
 In 1945, she was transferred to the Soviet Union and served in the Soviet Navy after that as T-277.
-The Soviets converted her into a naval trawler in 1948 and renamed her Musson.
+She was redesignated MSF-265 on 7 February 1955, and as of 1969 had not been returned or purchased by the Soviet Union.

 Construction and commissioning

 Mirth was laid down on 31 July 1943 at Lorain, Ohio, by the American Shipbuilding Company, launched on 24 December 1943, sponsored by Mrs. B. E. Gathercoal, and commissioned on 12 August 1944.

 Service history

 U.S. Navy, World War II, 1944-1945

 After shakedown in the Chesapeake Bay, Mirth, a unit of Mine Division 37, got underway on 29 November 1944 for brief duty with Naval Operating Base Bermuda.
 During December 1944 she operated from St. George's Bay, Bermuda, sweeping the channels and conducting antisubmarine patrols to ensure safe passage into the western terminus of the southern transatlantic convoy routes and escorting single vessels to mid-ocean join-ups with convoys en route.

 Mirth arrived in Virginia at the end of December 1944 and then continued on to New York City on 3 January 1945.
 She remained in the New York City area throughout January 1945.
 She departed on 8 February 1945 for the Panama Canal and duty in the Pacific.

 Selected for transfer to the Soviet Navy in Project Hula - a secret program for the transfer of U.S. Navy ships to the Soviet Navy at Cold Bay, Territory of Alaska, in anticipation of the Soviet Union joining the war against Japan - Mirth proceeded to Cold Bay, where she arrived on 3 April 1945 to begin familiarization training of her new Soviet crew.